Key Takeaways

 How to Avoid

 You rent a scooter on Sairee for ฿200 a day.
-Koh Tao's hilly roads and unpaved paths are notorious — r/ThailandTourism 'Crashed scooter, paid in cash.
-Should I just leave it at the' (comments/1jxb1pi) describes 'First time riding the scooter and did a good amount of damage when I crashed into a wall.
+Koh Tao's hilly roads and unpaved paths are notorious — one traveler describes 'First time riding the scooter and did a good amount of damage when I crashed into a wall.
 Paid 3,000 for the deposit.'
-The ฿3,000 deposit is the standard Koh Tao rate, but the 'damage' quote is separate and highly variable. r/ThailandTourism 'Scratched the bike, what's the honest price?' (comments/1hdzjz9) captures the 1990s-era Samui/Tao hostage quote: 'Stack a scooter in Samui in the 90s have seen the rental company say 20k now or no passport back, the kids went to the police in cheaweng [Chaweng]…'
+The ฿3,000 deposit is the standard Koh Tao rate, but the 'damage' quote is separate and highly variable.
+Traveler reports capture the 1990s-era Samui/Tao hostage quote: 'Stack a scooter in Samui in the 90s have seen the rental company say 20k now or no passport back, the kids went to the police in Chaweng…'

 The Tao-specific feature is the road itself.
 Steep, narrow, unpaved switchbacks combined with inexperienced riders produce high crash rates.
-Rental shops know this and inflate damage quotes accordingly — r/ThailandTourism 'Crashed my scooter in koh tao how F- am I?' (comments/161j2sn) gives the community strategy: 'Leave them a small cash deposit get your passport back and leave the island.
+Rental shops know this and inflate damage quotes accordingly.
+The community strategy: 'Leave them a small cash deposit, get your passport back and leave the island.
 Park the bike at the rental place at night when they are closed.'
 This is unconventional but reflects how little trust tourists have in Tao rental shops.

-Defense is the same as Chiang Mai/Phuket/Samui/Phangan: never leave original passport (offer ฿5,000–฿10,000 cash instead), photograph every panel pre-rental, demand written damage inspection.
-For Koh Tao specifically, consider NOT renting a scooter — the island is small, taxis/songthaews work, and several international tourist deaths are linked to scooter crashes here (r/Thailand 'Mystery as Irish backpacker, 21, is found dead in hotel' comment: 'Driving a scooter on Koh Tao was imo the most dangerous places of all').
+The defensive move is the same as Chiang Mai/Phuket/Samui/Phangan: never leave original passport (offer ฿5,000–฿10,000 cash instead), photograph every panel pre-rental, demand a written damage inspection — and for Koh Tao specifically, consider NOT renting a scooter at all.
+The island is small, taxis/songthaews work, and several international tourist deaths are linked to scooter crashes here ('Driving a scooter on Koh Tao was imo the most dangerous places of all').
 Walk or use songthaews within Sairee; rent only if you absolutely need to reach outer beaches.
+For passport-hostage situations, call Tourist Police 1155.

 Red Flags